thetillhoff/nicky/unfolding_documentation.md

 type: object
 ```

-# object notation
+# Object notation
-An object in the origin requires the fields 'type' and 'properties' and the optional field 'additionalProperties'.
+An object in the origin requires the fields `type` and `properties` and the optional field `additionalProperties`.
-The field 'type' is automatically added if the object contains the field 'properties'.
-The field 'additionalProperties: true' is automatically added, if the 'properties' field contains '...:' at the end, else it is added with false.
+The field `type` is automatically added if the object contains the field `properties`.
+The field `additionalProperties: true` is automatically added, if the `properties` field contains `...:` at the end, else it is added with false.
 ```
 someobject:
   properties: